nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [Kubevol 🌟](https://github.com/bmaynard/kubevol) allows you to audit all your Kubernetes pods for an attached volume or see all the volumes attached to each pod by a specific type (eg: ConfigMap, Secret).
 - [kubectl-fuzzy 🌟](https://github.com/d-kuro/kubectl-fuzzy) uses fzf(1)-like fuzzy-finder to do partial or fuzzy search of Kubernetes resources.
 Instead of specifying full resource names to kubectl commands, you can choose them from an interactive list that you can filter by typing a few characters.
 - [Setec 🌟](https://github.com/anthonysterling/setec) Setec (pronounced see-tek) is a utility tool that encrypts and decrypts secrets that are managed by Bitnami's Sealed Secrets.
+- [Kompose (Kubernetes + Compose) 🌟](https://github.com/kubernetes/kompose) kompose is a tool to help users who are familiar with docker-compose move to Kubernetes. kompose takes a Docker Compose file and translates it into Kubernetes resources. kompose is a convenience tool to go from local Docker development to managing your application with Kubernetes.
+Transformation of the Docker Compose format to Kubernetes resources manifest may not be exact, but it helps tremendously when first deploying an application on Kubernetes.
+- [kalm.dev 🌟](https://kalm.dev/) Easily deploy and manage applications on Kubernetes.
+Get what you want out of Kubernetes without having to write and maintain a ton of custom tooling.
+Deploy apps, handle requests, and hook up CI/CD, all through an intuitive web interface.
+- [Kev](https://github.com/appvia/kev) Develop Kubernetes apps iteratively with Docker-Compose.
+Kev helps developers port and iterate Docker Compose apps onto Kubernetes.
+It understands the Docker Compose application topology and prepares it for deployment in (multiple) target environments, with minimal user input.
+We leverage the Docker Compose specification and allow for target-specific configurations to be applied to each component of the application stack, simply.
+- [Synator Kubernetes Secret and ConfigMap synchronizer 🌟](https://github.com/TheYkk/synator) Synator synchronize your Secrets and ConfigMaps with your desired namespaces
+- [kubes 🌟](https://github.com/boltops-tools/kubes) is a Kubernetes Deployment Tool.
+It builds the docker image, creates the Kubernetes YAML, and runs kubectl apply.
+- [Kubernetes DaemonSet that enables a direct shell on each Node using SSH to localhost](https://gist.github.com/xandout/8d24558c75c53f3cb8bf0a97ec25fcfc) Learn how you can use a DaemonSet to expose an SSH shell on each node of your cluster (even if you don't have SSH installed).
+I run several K8S cluster on EKS and by default do not setup inbound SSH to the nodes.
+Sometimes I need to get into each node to check things or run a one-off tool.
+Rather than update my terraform, rebuild the launch templates and redeploy brand new nodes, I decided to use kubernetes to access each node directly.
+- [NS Killer](https://github.com/germainlefebvre4/ns-killer) A Kubernetes project to kill all namespace living over X times.
+Quite useful when auto-generated development environments on the fly and give them a lifecycle out-of-the-box from Kubernetes or even Helm.
+You might find it useful if auto-generate development environments on the fly and want to remove old ones on a schedule.

 ## Enforcing Policies and governance for kubernetes workloads with Conftest
 * [Accelerated Feedback Loops when Developing for Kubernetes with Conftest](https://engineering.plex.com/posts/kubernetes-policy-conftest) Learn how to validate Kubernetes resources with Conftest for faster feedback loops